-Contemporary Technique, Choreography I and II, Projects in Dance Performance and Repertory, GYROKINESIS®
+Contemporary Technique, Choreography I and II, Projects in Dance Performance and Repertoire, GYROKINESIS®

 - In the Ether (installation, performance), Eleanor D. Wilson Museum Gallery, Roanoke, VA.
 (2019)